microsoft/testfx-docs/RFCs/006-DynamicData-Attribute.md

         Assert.IsTrue(0, c%3);
     }

-    // Method ReusableTestDataMethod can be used to associate test data with data driven test case like below:
+    // Method ReusableTestDataMethod can be used as data source for test data with data driven test case.
     [TestMethod]
     [DynamicData("ReusableTestDataMethod")]
     public void DynamicDataTestMethod2(int a, int b, int c)